 The Community Engaged Scholars program, occurring each Summer and Fall Semester, provides OHIO faculty and staff with professional development training on community engagement as a high-impact practice of experiential learning.
 It is highly recommended that faculty interested in developing C-Courses enroll in this program.

 - Learn how community-engaged service-learning can be incorporated into a course curriculum

 - Design curricular activities and syllabi for C-Courses

 - Engage with community partners and experienced faculty to learn best practices for community engagement locally and globally.

-- By participating in interactive workshops, rich discussions, and collaborations with experts, Community Engaged Scholars will develop capacity for community engaged teaching with transformative curriculum and expertise in community engaged scholarly activity that strengthen our democracy and contribute to the public good.
+- By participating in interactive workshops, rich discussions, and collaborations with experts, Community Engaged Scholars will develop capacity for community-engaged teaching with transformative curriculum and expertise in community-engaged scholarly activity that strengthens our democracy and contribute to the public good.

 Please contact Faculty Fellow Dr. Mike Kopish at firstname.lastname@example.org for more information.

 The Center for Campus & Community Engagement at Ohio University aims to support professional development and other capacity-building initiatives for community partners and contribute to vibrant Southeast Ohio communities.
 We are excited to partner with Nonprofits LEAD at Marietta College to work towards a vision where every nonprofit has the tools, resources, knowledge, and support they need to meet the needs of their community.

 To this end, the Center for Campus & Community Engagement has dedicated scholarship funding to sponsor community organizations wishing to participate in Nonprofits LEAD programs or utilize their services.